Marc Humbert MD, PhD, Respiratory Medicine

 Scientific summary

-In conclusion, my focus on pulmonary hypertension pathophysiology and innovative therapies” aims to translate novel information produced by our basic and clinical research units into advances for patient care.
-My group includes the French leading teams in pulmonary hypertension research and care, working jointly to improve the understanding and treatment of pulmonary arterial hypertension, a severe condition with a largely underestimated burden and significant unmet needs.
-My aim is to allow synergies between basic scientists and clinicians with a shared access to a large clinical database and biobank, promoting education, medical awareness and cognitive studies in a fast-moving and competitive area of medical research.
+We are committed to translating the novel insights into advancements in patient care.
+Our group comprises leading French teams in the field of PH research and care, collectively working to enhance the understanding and treatment of PAH, a severe condition with a largely underestimated impact and significant unmet needs.
+This collaborative Research Unit has fostered synergy between basic scientists and clinicians, providing access to a comprehensive clinical database and biobank.
+It has also facilitated education, medical awareness, and studies in a rapidly evolving and competitive realm of medical research.

 Image d’exemple